rafaelbp92/angular-playground/README.md

 # Angular Playground

-The purpose of this project is to aid in the studies of the Angular Framework, with some examples of concepts and libraries like NgRx, RxJS, Unit Tests, Pipes, Directives etc..
+The purpose of this project is to aid in the studies of the Angular Framework, with some examples of concepts and libraries like NgRx, RxJS, Unit Tests, Pipes, Directivesm Angular Material etc..

 ![Home page](prints/Screenshot_Angular_Playgorund_1.png)